 \subsection{The model}

-Our simulations rely on the semianalytical model \textsc{Rapster}, implemented in a {\tt python} code designed to rapidly simulate the evolution of BH subsystems and the dynamical formation of binary BHs (BBHs) in the cores of star clusters~\cite{Kritos:2022ggc}.
+Our simulations rely on the semianalytical model \textsc{Rapster}, implemented in a {\sc python} code designed to rapidly simulate the evolution of BH subsystems and the dynamical formation of binary BHs (BBHs) in the cores of star clusters~\cite{Kritos:2022ggc}.
 The version of the code used in this work and the relative documentation are available on {\sc github}~\cite{Rapster}.
-BBH formation channels include GW captures during BH--BH hyperbolic encounters, and binary formation by the interaction of three BHs (the 3-body binary, or 3bb, mechanism).
-The model also accounts for the formation of BBHs through a pair of exchanges from star-star to BH-star to BBHs, as well as binary--binary interactions and the formation of hierarchical triples.
+BBH formation channels include GW captures during BH-BH hyperbolic encounters, and binary formation by the interaction of three BHs (the three-body binary, or 3bb, mechanism).
+The model also accounts for the formation of BBHs through a pair of exchanges from star-star to BH-star to BBHs, as well as binary-binary interactions and the formation of hierarchical triples.
 It makes use of \textsc{Precession}~\cite{Gerosa:2016sys} to compute the remnant properties of BBH mergers, such as remnant mass, spin and GW recoil, while all BH spin directions are assumed to be isotropic.
-The minimum and maximum simulation time-steps are set to 0.1~Myr and 50~Myr, respectively.
+The minimum and maximum simulation time steps are set to 0.1~Myr and 50~Myr, respectively.

 A detailed description of the model and its assumptions can be found in Sec.~2 of Ref.~\cite{Kritos:2022ggc}.
-In Sec.~(\ref{sec:Physical_processes}) below, we elaborate on the prescriptions of those physical processes that have been added for this study: runaway stellar collisions and gas accretion/expulsion.
+In Sec.~\ref{sec:Physical_processes}, we elaborate on the prescriptions of those physical processes that have been added for this study: runaway stellar collisions and gas accretion/expulsion.
 In our study of stellar systems in the centers of galaxies we have switched off any effects of dynamical friction and galactic tides.